weidmueller/uc-addon/USER_GUIDE.md

     -t /tmp/app-example/target-credentials.json \
     -v
 ```

 ## Change app registry on the device

-Overwriting the default app registry requires a debug firmware to be installed on the device.
+Overriding the default app registry requires a debug firmware to be installed on the device.

 If a debug firmware is installed, access the device and navigate to `/var/lib/uc-aom` and create the file `registrycredentials.json`.

-Depending on the type of registry, provide the following content in the created file:
+Depending on the type of registry, the content of the file will be different:

 ### Secure registry